While secretly hiding to catch a nap on the job is irresponsible and dangerous, banning napping altogether may not be the best idea either.

 Nappers are in good company: Winston Churchill, John F. Kennedy, Ronald Reagan, Napoleon, Albert Einstein, Thomas Edison and George W. Bush are known to have valued an afternoon nap.

 Types of Naps

-Naps can be typed in three different ways:
+Naps can be typed into three different categories:

 2. Emergency napping occurs when you are suddenly very tired and cannot continue with the activity you were originally engaged in.
 This type of nap can be used to combat drowsy driving or fatigue while using heavy and dangerous machinery

 3. Habitual napping is practiced when a person takes a nap at the same time each day.
 Young children may fall asleep at about the same time each afternoon or an adult might take a short nap after lunch each day

 Tips for Good Napping

 - The right length: A short nap is usually recommended (20 minutes) for short-term alertness.
 This type of nap provides significant benefit for improved alertness and performance without leaving you feeling groggy or interfering with nighttime sleep.

 - The right environment: Your surroundings can greatly impact your ability to fall asleep.
 Make sure that you have a restful place to lie down and that the temperature in the room is comfortable.
 Try to limit the amount of noise heard and the extent of the light filtering in.
 While some studies have shown that just spending time in bed can be beneficial, it is better to try to catch some zzz’s.